 Rug Sizes Guide

 Similar to your living room, the rug you choose for your dining room should permit your dining table and chairs to rest comfortably on top of it.
 (Who hasn’t sat at a dining room table with too small of a rug underneath it and felt their chair wobble on the rug’s edge?)
-To this end:
+To this end consider these tips when determining your dining room rug size:

 • Place your dining room table and chairs in the arrangement you envision and provide ample space for the chairs to slide in and out.